jboss-integration/kie-release-reports/README.md

        Uberfire version
        dashbuilder version
     This property file will change as version of 3rd party reps change or maybe there have to be added more.

+**IMPORANT**: Please assure that before you generate a hand over report you pull the latest changes from github and that you push
+    only information that should be stored there (i.e some important and permament modifications to property files and at least the generated hand-over report).